Arshiya-Saini/ai-ui-testing/README.md

 # AI UI Testing (Simple Java)

-## What it does
-- Opens a website
+## 📌 Problem Statement

+Design and develop an AI-powered automated UI testing and bug detection system.

+### Background
+User interfaces (UI) are a critical part of modern software applications.
+As applications grow and update frequently, maintaining consistent UI functionality becomes challenging.

+### Problem Context
+- Manual testing is time-consuming and repetitive
+- Automation scripts break when UI changes
+- Hard to detect visual bugs and inconsistencies
+- Difficult to cover all user scenarios

+### Objective
+Build a system that:
+- Automatically interacts with UI
+- Simulates user behavior
+- Detects functional and visual bugs
+- Adapts to UI changes

+---

+## 🚀 Solution (My Approach)

+This project provides a simple prototype that:
+- Automates UI interaction using Selenium
-- Takes screenshots
+- Captures screenshots before and after actions
-- Performs a click
-- Compares UI changes
+- Compares images to detect UI changes
-- Generates report
+- Generates a report

+---

+## ⚙️ Tech Stack
+- Java
+- Selenium

+---

-## Run
+## ▶️ How to Run
-Compile:
-javac Main.java

-Run:
-java Main
+(Check INSTALL.md)